 Steve Strickland is one of PR's most experienced creative leaders.
 He has held top creative posts at Weber Shandwick, freuds and M&C Saatchi PR before starting his own business, alongside business partner, Gary Wheeldon.
 Talker Tailor Trouble Maker, despite being just two years old, has won multiple awards, grown from a team of two to almost twenty and has opened a small creative shop in New York.
 Steve started his career as a secretary, is married, no longer has brown hair and is super gay.

 Tom is a campaigning specialist at Headland.
 He helped make David Attenborough’s Global Apollo Programme become a reality at COP21; a campaign that won IPRA’s best international NGO campaign in 2016.
 He advised 5Rights and Baroness Kidron on the Disrupted Childhood campaign to regulate social media and tech companies to better protect children.
-He created the Making Generation R campaign for veteran’s charity, Blesma, and he advises the UNHRC on MADE51, its refugee programme.
+He created the Making Generation R campaign for veteran’s charity, Blesma, and he advises the UNHCR on MADE51, its refugee programme.

 Tony has been in the advertising industry for 37 years starting at Saatchi and Saatchi in the early 80s.
 He has worked in many of the UK’s top agencies rising to creative director at CDP, Simons Palmer Denton Clemmow and Johnson, TBWA and Leo Burnett.
 He has served as ECD at DDB Chicago on the global McDonald’s business.
 He has also founded and run his own agencies at home and in the UAE.
 As a writer he has been highly awarded at the World’s top ceremonies including winning top honours at Cannes and D&AD and also served on the juries of the most globally recognised award schemes.
 An all-round creative thinker, he writes a regular feature on mental wellbeing under the pseudonym Vocal Tone.
 Having brought through some of advertising’s major creative leaders he also helps emerging talent having been the external assessor of Falmouth University’s MA Advertising course.
 He is currently a freelance creative director and actively writing for top brands in the UK and abroad and of course, Creative Moment.

-Will Holloway is senior creative at Fever PR where clients include NOW TV, PlayStation Europe and Google.
+Will Holloway is creative director at Fever PR where clients include NOW TV, PlayStation Europe and Google.
 Before this Will was at agency Access Emanate where he worked on lifestyle PR campaigns for Philips Male Shaving and Grooming, Philips Sonicare and Kettle Chips.
 Will launched Ubisoft titles including Tom Clancy's The Division, Far Cry Primal, Rainbow 6 Siege and Assassin's Creed Syndicate.
 He also worked on the launch of Philips Sonicare products and the launch of Volkswagen's 'Play the Road' project.